NeilMacMullen/Textrude/README.md

 ### vNext (source only)
 - Retarget to Net6
 - Fix bug where a StackOverflowException could be thrown if textrude.to_csv/to_json/to_yaml was called on recursive object
+- Add snippet support for script editor (thanks to Olof Wistrand)

 ### v1.7.0 (source/binary)
 - Chocolatey install is available.